Bloomca-me/bloomca-me.github.io/_posts/2018-2-4-spa-is-not-silver-bullet.md

 layout: post
 title: Single Page Application Is Not a Silver Bullet
 keywords: javascript, SPA, application, react, angular, native application, server-side application, responsiveness
+excerpt: SPA is a tool – use it wisely.
+Recent trend is to use it everywhere, but is it worth it to be able to write your landing page using hottest JS framework?
 ---

 Single-page applications are everywhere.
 Even blogs, simple html pages (in the beginning something like [https://danluu.com/](https://danluu.com/)), have turned into big fat monsters – for example, [jlongster's blog](https://github.com/jlongster/blog) has 1206 stars at the moment of writing, and not because of the content (people usually subscribe to blogs rather than star the source): the only reason is that once he [implemented it using React & Redux](https://jlongster.com/The-Seasonal-Blog-Redux).
 What is the problem, though?
 He wants, he makes it, no questions here.
 The problem is that it is considered _normal_ to make blogs for reading so bloated – of course, there are some people who complain, but the general response is utterly positive.
 But who cares about blogs – the problem is that nowadays pretty often question is not "to SPA or not to SPA", rather "which client-side framework should we use for our SPA".